Moving Forward Together: Healthy Habits for Your Children In Two Households

 Present a United Front

-Children understand more than they may initially let on, so it is important for both parents to present a united front on all parenting decisions.
-Your kids should never think they can use one parent against the other, so if they ask to do something that your former spouse has reasonably refused, stand firm.
+Children understand more than they may initially let on, so both parents must present a united front on all parenting decisions.
+Your kids should never think they can use one parent against the other, so stand firm if they ask to do something that your former spouse has reasonably refused.
 Even if they don’t try it, unilateral decision-making can cause confusion and anxiety, so create consistency by communicating with your former spouse regarding important decisions.

 Meet With the Other Parent Regularly

-If you and your former spouse are on amicable terms, schedule monthly meetings to address matters such as schedule changes, academic performance, your children’s social life and behavioral concerns.
+If you and your former spouse are on amicable terms, schedule monthly meetings to address matters such as schedule changes, academic performance, your children’s social life, and behavioral concerns.
 Confine the topic of each conversation to the children: your personal lives are off-limits unless some aspect raises concerns about their well-being.
-If your divorce was acrimonious and personal meetings are sure to end in conflict, use text or email instead.
+If your divorce was acrimonious and personal meetings are sure to end in conflict, use text, email, or other tools like Our Family Wizard instead.

 Freed Marcroft LLC